ietf-wg-keytrans/draft-arch/draft-mcmillion-keytrans-architecture.md

 ## Contact Monitoring

-TODO diagram showing user request going to service operator, followed by monitoring queries later.
+TODO diagram showing user request going to transparency log, followed by monitoring queries later.

 ## Third-Party Auditing

-With the Third-Party Auditing deployment mode, the service operator obtains signatures from a lightweight third-party auditor attesting to the fact that the service operator is constructing the tree correctly.
+With the Third-Party Auditing deployment mode, the transparency log obtains signatures from a lightweight third-party auditor attesting to the fact that the tree has been constructed correctly.
 These signatures are provided to users along with the responses for their queries.

-The third-party auditor is expected to run asynchronously, downloading and authenticating a log's contents in the background, so as not to become a bottleneck for the service operator.
+The third-party auditor is expected to run asynchronously, downloading and authenticating a log's contents in the background, so as not to become a bottleneck for the transparency log.

-TODO diagram showing a user request going to a service operator and a response with an auditor signature coming back.
+TODO diagram showing a user request going to a transparency log and a response with an auditor signature coming back.
 Batched changes going to auditor in background.

 ## Third-Party Management

-With the Third-Party Management deployment mode, a third party is responsible for the majority of the work of storing and operating the log, while the service operator serves mainly to enforce access control and authenticate the addition of new entries to the log.
-All user queries are initially sent by users directly to the service operator, and the service operator proxies them to the third-party manager if they pass access control.
+With the Third-Party Management deployment mode, a third party is responsible for the majority of the work of storing and operating the log, while the transparency log serves mainly to enforce access control and authenticate the addition of new entries to the log.
+All user queries are initially sent by users directly to the transparency log, and the log operator proxies them to the third-party manager if they pass access control.

-TODO diagram showing user request going to service operator, immediately being proxied to manager with operator signature.
+TODO diagram showing user request going to transparency log, immediately being proxied to manager with operator signature.